mchung/the_forge_handbook/spec_guide/README.md

 ####File Stucture####
 With the growing number of features being added to the Glassbreakers app, it can be difficult to keep track of where things are being tested.
 Here are some guidelines on where to place your code.
   - It is nice to have files under 100 lines but the file size is lowest on priority over code being well tested and being able to locate the specs for a piece of code.
-  - Place all specs in their spec type folders, ie. Model, Feature ect.
+  - Place all specs in their spec type folders, ie. Model, Feature etc.
   - Feel free to make nested sub-folders for features, ie. Subfolder for pending users, active users, deactivated users.

 ####Hound Issues####